 Ultimately, we’d like to answer these questions by studying the human brain.

 However, noninvasively measuring human brain activity is very challenging, so I also work on developing new techniques for imaging and analyzing brain function.

 What methods are you using?

-What results have you found thus far and what are the implications for clinical care?
+What have you found so far and what are the implications for clinical care?

 How will the Gruber International Award help advance your research?

 I’m really honored to have received the Gruber Award, and I’m very grateful for the foundation’s support.